XPRNetwork/proton-web-sdk/README.md

 ​
 All  of  them  have ```type  Object``` property.
 ​
-#### linkOptions
+#### Link Options
 As far as the Proton SDK communicates with a special chain, it is necessary to link it with an SDK instance.
 This object (linkOptions) is mandatory, and it includes all options for communication process customization.
 ​

-linkOptions includes:
+##### **linkOptions**:
 ​
- - endpoints – type array – required – an array of endpoints that an SDK will address to.
+ - **endpoints** – type array – required – an array of endpoints that an SDK will address to.
 ​
 > Only one endpoint is required but if more of them exist, they will be addressed in descending order if previous one is unavailable
 ​
- - chainId – type string – optional – an Id or a PSR chain name to which the SDK being connected to.
+ - **chainId** – type string – optional – an Id or a PSR chain name to which the SDK being connected to.
 If not specified – it is automatically fetched by the JsonRpc from the endpoint provided.
 ​
- - Storage – type LinkStorage – optional – if not specified, the new Storage is automatically created.
+ - **Storage** – type LinkStorage – optional – if not specified, the new Storage is automatically created.
 In order to customize Storage, you should provide a custom LinkStorage interface with type specifications inside.
 ​
- - storagePrefix – type string – optional – a custom SDK storage prefix which is prepended to the name of localStorage keys.
+ - **storagePrefix** – type string – optional – a custom SDK storage prefix which is prepended to the name of localStorage keys.
 If not specified, automatically prepends ‘proton-storage’ string.
 ​
- - restoreSession – type Boolean – optional – if contains ```true``` value, prevents modal from popping up and makes SDK look for saved session value in the Storage.
+ - **restoreSession** – type Boolean – optional – if contains ```true``` value, prevents modal from popping up and makes SDK look for saved session value in the Storage.
 If not specified, automatically contains ```false``` value.
 ​
-> Our SDK is capable to identify whether the developer uses Mainnet or Testnet.
+> Our SDK is able to identify whether the developer uses Mainnet or Testnet.
 You can simply use the endpoint you need and SDK will handle all options for you automatically.
 ​
 ##### Example
-If you add [https://api-dev.protonchain.com/v1/chain/info](https://api-dev.protonchain.com/v1/chain/info) as an endpoint, SDK will switch the scheme variable to the test mode, and all requests will be handled via TestNet.
+If you add [https://api-dev.protonchain.com/v1/chain/info](https://api-dev.protonchain.com/v1/chain/info) as an endpoint, SDK will switch the scheme variable to the test mode, and all requests will be handled via Testnet.
 ​
-#### transportOptions
+#### Transport Options
 transportOptions – is an object which contains all needed data for the client communication.
 If not specified an empty object will be provided for the SDK.
 ​
-TransportOptions includes:
+##### **TransportOptions**:
 ​
- - requestAccount – type string – optional – this field is used for identifying which account is requesting the client transaction.
+ - **requestAccount** – type string – optional – this field is used for identifying which account is requesting the client transaction.
 If no value provided, it will be replaced with the “Unknown Requestor” in the transaction request.
 ​
  > Most likely, it will be the same as an appName (see below) ​
- - backButton – type Boolean – optional – this field specifies the need of displaying the “back” button in the wallet type selection screen of the modal window.
+ - **backButton** – type Boolean – optional – this field specifies the need of displaying the “back” button in the wallet type selection screen of the modal window.
 By default - set to ```true```, if set to ```false``` no “back” button will be displayed.
 ​
-#### selectorOptions
+#### Selector Options
 selectorOptions – is an object which includes style options for the wallet selection.
 If not specified the basic styling for the modal window will be provided.
 ​
-selectorOptions includes:
+##### selectorOptions:
 ​
- - appName – type string – optional – text which is displayed in the modal window and the name of the app displayed in transaction
+ - **appName** – type string – optional – text which is displayed in the modal window and the name of the app displayed in transaction
 ​
- - appLogo – type string – optional – image is displayed in the modal window.
+ - **appLogo** – type string – optional – image is displayed in the modal window.
 ​
- - customStyleOptions – type Object – optional – object which can include all styles needed for the wallet selection modal window.
+ - **customStyleOptions** – type Object – optional – object which can include all styles needed for the wallet selection modal window.
 The ```CustomStyleOptions``` interface located in the ```proton-web-sdk``` directory should be changed in order to customize it.
 (The definition of basic styling is listed below)
 ​
-##### Definition of basic styling – customStyleOptions
+#### Styling Options Definition of basic styling
 ​
 Basic interface contains several fields which can be overridden by the styles provided by the developer.
 All  color  types  are  acceptable.

+##### customStyleOptions:
 ```
 modalBackgroundColor: _string_,
 logoBackgroundColor: _string_,